 For sure, a decent rebound in the United States economy this winter has been significant, as has China's modest slowdown.
-And the European Central Bank's near half trillion euros of cheap 3-year banking loans was decisive in neutralising the global threat of a euro banking and sovereign debt meltdown for now.
+And the European Central Bank's near half trillion euros of cheap 3-year banking loans was decisive in neutralizing the global threat of a euro banking and sovereign debt meltdown for now.

-What's more, ECB plans for another injection of potentially similar magnitude on February 29 means most expect the feel good factor to last until then and possibly see out the quarter.
+What's more, ECB plans for another injection of potentially similar magnitude on February 29 means most expect the feelgood factor to last until then and possibly see out the quarter.

 Percival Stanion, head of asset allocation at Baring Asset Management's Global Multi-Asset Group, said his funds are risk on for the first time in over a year and have upgraded cyclically-sensitive emerging market equity as well as energy, industrial and financial stocks at the expense of cash, Australian government bonds and defensive sectors.